exercism/sqlite/exercises/concept/weather-report/.docs/instructions.md

 Retrieve only the data for the Seattle location.

-## 4. Retrieve only the data with humidity in a specific range
+## 4. Retrieve only the data with wind speed in a specific range

-Retrieve only the data where the humidity is between 60% and 70%.
+Retrieve only the data where the wind speed is between 5 and 15 miles per hour.